mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/insights/index.md

 - DKP Insights Management: Runs on the Kommander [Management](../clusters/management-cluster) cluster.
 - DKP Insights Engine: Runs on each [Attached or Managed](../clusters/) Kubernetes cluster.

 You must enable the DKP Insights Engine explicitly on each Attached cluster.
-You can find instructions in the section on [Insights Setup and Configuration](./insights-setup/).
+The [Insights Setup and Configuration](./insights-setup/) section contains instructions on how to configure both components.

 DKP Insights Engine collects events and metrics on the Attached cluster, and uses rule-based heuristics on potential problems of varying criticality, so they can be quickly identified and resolved.
 These Insights are then forwarded and displayed in the DKP Insights Dashboard.